 If the lights look great but the room has come out too dark, try shooting again, but flashing the room lights on for a moment during the photo - the longer they're on for, the brighter the room will be.

-Got great neighbours?
-Take a group photo of everyone in your street and give them a copy.
+Take a group photo of everyone at your street party and give them a copy.
 Mix it with a christmas celebration, and you’ll have the most networked, friendly street in Brisbane.
-Read on for 5 easy steps to get the picture.
+Here are 5 easy steps to get the picture.

 Your camera isn’t just for photos: it’s a passport to getting to meet and know people, whether you're travelling or in your own street.
 Even if the photo doesn’t work, the networking will.